 Gems of Tennessee

-Gems of Tennessee.
-Tennessee is home to a range of semi-precious stones, including the state gem the Freshwater Pearl.
-In particular, gems...
+Tennessee is home to a range of gemstones, including the Tennessee freshwater pearl, which is the state gem.
+Agate, the state mineral,...